cmu-delphi/epiforecast-R/README.md

+# Warning

+This package is no longer being maintained.

 # Summary
 R package that implements several methods for epidemiological forecasting empirical bayes (EB), basis regression (BR), and time-weighted kernel density estimation (twkde).